Part III: The Parent's Role

 This is why validation often feels paradoxical in practice.
 Parents expect that acknowledging an emotion will amplify it.
 The opposite occurs.
 Emotions that are validated move through the system and dissipate.
 Emotions that are invalidated get stuck, intensify, and drive increasingly extreme behavior.

 Choose three conversations with your teen this week to practice validation deliberately.
 Before each conversation, decide which level of validation you will aim for.
 After each conversation, notice the effect on your teen’s emotional state and on the direction of the interaction.
+Most parents report a measurable shift in their teen’s willingness to communicate by the end of the first week.

 What Comes Next